 The hospital will provide information for you (or for your child) before the operation.
 Different hospitals have slightly different procedures; however, you should be told exactly what will happen and be given a leaflet to read.
 Before you sign the consent form to agree to the operation for you (or for your child), make sure you have asked all the questions you need to.
 You should be aware of the risks and the benefits and of what will happen during and after the operation.
 Discuss any worries or concerns you have.
 Only sign the consent form when you are happy to go ahead with the operation.

 The anaesthetist will see you and explain the anaesthetic.
-See separate leaflets called You and Your Anaesthetic and Your Child's General Anaesthetic for more details.
+See the separate leaflet called Anaesthesia.
 The anaesthetist will check your general health (or that of your child), carry out an examination and in some cases arrange some further tests.
 This is to check that you (or your child) are fit for the anaesthetic, and that it should be safe for the operation to go ahead.

 If your child is having a tonsillectomy, you will normally be with them in the anaesthetic room, if you wish, while they are being put to sleep.
 You will see them again after the operation, either in the recovery room as they wake up, or back on the ward.